Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 For Charset mode the memory view cursor will point to a charset and definition of char under cursor.

-You can Right-Click on C64 Screen in right top to replace it to a zoomed raster view.
+You can Right-Click on C64 Screen in right top to replace it to a zoomed raster view, Right-Click again to convert it to VIC Display, and Right-Click again to see standard real-view Screen.

 Keys that you can use in this view are: